Staying hydrated is important for everyone — especially considering that water makes up more than half of the human body!

 - Opiate pain medications

 Most sugar-free non-calorie beverages are good alternatives to plain water.
 This includes:

 - Sparkling water

 Coffee in small amounts is also hydrating, as the diuretic effect of coffee (making you urinate more) is less than the amount of liquid you drink.

 As one study from the United Kingdom concluded, “Replacement of [diet beverages] with water after the main meal in women who were regular users of [diet beverages] may cause further weight reduction during a 12-month weight maintenance program.
 It may also offer benefits in carbohydrate metabolism including improvement of insulin resistance over the long-term weight maintenance period.”

 However, other studies have not found the same effects of diet soda so it’s probably safe to consume diet soda in limited amounts.

-If you liked this guide to water and diabetes, please sign up for our newsletter (and get a sign-up bonus) in the form below.
+If you found this guide to diabetes and water useful, please sign up for our newsletter (and get a free chapter from the Fit With Diabetes eBook) using the form below.
 We send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.